Neohomaloptera

 Neohomaloptera johorensis is a species of dwarf hillstream loach, it is the only member of its genus Neohomaloptera.

 Named after the state it was discovered in, Johor, Malaysia.
 Although, it can still be found outside of the state.
 The species is previously known from only two specimens, the holotype and a topotype, both collected in 1940.

 Description

-A very streamline fish, growing to around 1.7 – 2.5 cm as adults.
+A very streamlined fish, growing to around 1.7 – 2.5 cm as adults.

 The distinguishing feature of the genus from its family, Balitoridae is by the 3 pair of barbels, instead of 1 barbel on each corner of the mouth.
 Also, the pectoral rays number at 12 or 13 instead of 14 to 20, with 3 or 4 simple rays instead of 4 to 8.
 Finally, the ventral rays reduced to 7 instead of 8 to 10.
 The caudal is slightly rounded and the caudal peduncle is short and as deep as long.

 Specimens from blackwater habitats appear much more orange than clearwater specimens.